canalplus/rx-player/doc/api/Bitrate_Control/setMaxAudioBitrate.md

 The effect of this method is persisted from content to content.
 As such, it can even be called when no content is currently loaded.

 Note that this only affects adaptive strategies.
-Forcing the bitrate manually (for example by calling `setAudioBitrate`) bypass this limit completely.
+Forcing the quality manually (by calling `lockAudioRepresentations`) bypasses this limit completely.

 <div class="warning">
 In <i>DirectFile</i> mode (see <a